nvijaykarthik/pinakee/README.md

 * Java 8
 * Mongo DB – latest version.

-Download the ZIP file, unzip to get the JAR and application.properties , edit the application.properties and modify the DB connection details.
+Download the ZIP file [pinakee.zip](https://github.com/nvijaykarthik/pinakee/releases/download/1.0.0-beta/pinakee.zip) , unzip to get the JAR and application.properties , edit the application.properties and modify the DB connection details.

 Start the application with the below command (after changing the mongo DB connection details)